Discover our neighborhoods

 Close up of a basket ball going through a hoop.

-Coming Fall 2022 to the area adjacent to Liberty Bowl Memorial Stadium, the facility will feature indoor hardcourts for basketball and volleyball, as well as adaptable areas for wrestling, gymnastics and cheerleading.
-The complex will also include outdoor turf fields.
+Adjacent to Simmons Bank Memorial Stadium, the facility features indoor hardcourts for basketball and volleyball, as well as adaptable areas for wrestling, gymnastics and cheerleading.
+The complex also includes outdoor turf fields.
 Photo by Markus Spiske | Pexels

 Find out more